-U.S. SEC fines Citibank more than $38 million for mishandling ADRS
+SEC fines Citibank more than $38 million for mishandling ADRs

 The bank did not admit or deny the SEC’s findings on its practices, but agreed to pay the fine and additional fees related to the abuses.

+“We are pleased to have this matter resolved,” a Citigroup spokeswoman said.

-Reporting by Katanga Johnson; Editing by Chizu Nomiyama
+Reporting by Katanga Johnson; Adding; Editing by Chizu Nomiyama and David Gregorio